Boeing Reaches Settlement To Avert Civil Trial In MAX Crash - UrduPoint

 New York, (APP - UrduPoint / Pakistan Point News - 12th Nov, 2024) Beleaguered aviation giant Boeing reached a last-minute settlement Monday with the family of a woman killed in the crash of a 737 MAX jetliner in 2019, averting a Federal civil trial.

-Three sources close to the case told AFP that a settlement had been agreed upon out of court, but they gave no details.
+Three sources close to the case told AFP that a settlement had been agreed upon out of court, with no further details provided.

 The crash of the Ethiopian Airlines plane killed 157 people.
 The trial was set to begin Tuesday in Chicago.